jeftegoes/ApacheKafkaOverviewExamplesAndCommands/README.md

   - Exactly once:
     - For Kafka => Kafka workflow: Use the Transaction API (easy with Kafka Streams API).
     - For Kafka => External System workflows: Use an idempotent consumer.

+### 5.5.
+Brokers and Topics

+#### 5.5.1.
+Kafka brokers

+- A Kafka cluster is composed of multiple brokers (servers).
+- Each broker is identified with its ID (integer).
+- Each broker contains certain topic partitions.
+- After connecting to any broker (called a bootstrap broker), you will be connected to the entire cluster (Kafka clients have smart mechanics for that).
+- A good number to get started is 3 brokers, but some big clusters have over 100 brokers.

+#### 5.5.2.
+Kafka broker discovery

+- Every Kafka broker is also called a "bootstrap server".
+- That means that you only need to connect to one broker, and the Kafka clients will know how to be connected to the entire cluster (smart clients).
+- Each broker knows about all brokers, topics and partitions (metadata).

 ## 6. Commands